shitfuckery/usb_stick/README.md

 ### Why Linux Mint?

 Linux Mint was chosen because it has a polished and accessible interface that non-technical Windows and MacOS users will be able to quickly become familiar with.
+It basically just works and stays out of your way.
 In addition, the Linux Mint Debian Edition installer includes all of the required tools.
 This simplifies the installation process compared to the Kali recipe.
 The tools used are industry standard Libre / Open Source tools that have been very well scrutinised and tested.

 ### On Privacy, Security, And Trust